Longevity gene delivery system

 But what about those who are not naturally gifted with such active longevity genes?
 The solution is obvious: inject additional copies of these genes to the body for the constant production of “youth hormones”.

 Methods of gene delivery into a cell (vector delivery) is already widely tested: almost all COVID-19 vaccines, such as Pfizer, Moderna, AstraZeneca, etc., are based on this technology, and have proven its effectiveness and safety literally on billions of patients worldwide.
-These vaccines carry the genes for specific COVID-19 virus proteins that trigger the body's immune response.

 The problem is that existing viral vectors aren’t safe because they can integrate in the genome and cause potentially carcinogenic mutations.
 In addition, viral vectors are costly and difficult to manufacture. mRNA vectors are much safer but they are extremely unstable and short-lived.